elastic/crawler/README.md

 Want to contribute?
 We welcome bug reports, code contributions, and documentation improvements.
 Read the [Contributing Guide](docs/CONTRIBUTING.md) for contribution types, PR guidelines, and coding standards.

----

-### 💬 Support
+## 💬 Support

-- [Get support](docs/SUPPORT.md) — Learn how to get help, report issues, and find community resources
+Learn how to get help, report issues, and find community resources in the [Support Guide](docs/SUPPORT.md).